bartoszlog/Project3/README.md

 Admin panel

-Connection between Database and Java showing fully editable table with employees.
+Connection between Database and Java showing fully editable table with employees in SecondPane.